cosmos/cosmos-sdk/x/distribution/spec/03_begin_block.md

 ### Example Distribution

-As an example, assume the underlying consensus engine selects block proposers in proportion to their power relative to the entire bonded power.
-Further, assume all validators are equally good at including pre-commits in their proposed blocks.
-Then we hold `(precommits included) / (total bonded validator power)` constant, and then the amortized block reward for the validator is simply `( validator power / total bonded power) * (1 - community tax rate)` of the total rewards.
+For this example distribution, the underlying consensus engine selects block proposers in proportion to their power relative to the entire bonded power.

+All validators are equally performant at including pre-commits in their proposed blocks.
+Then hold `(precommits included) / (total bonded validator power)` constant so that the amortized block reward for the validator is `( validator power / total bonded power) * (1 - community tax rate)` of the total rewards.
 Consequently, the reward for a single delegator is:

 ```